Report last updated – 12th April 2018

-This substantial, formerly Enterprise Inns owned, grade 2 listed building is closed as a pub at present, boarded up and now appears to be sold.
+This substantial former Enterprise Inns owned, grade 2 listed building is closed as a pub at present.
+It’s fenced off, boarded up and now appears to be sold.
 I can’t seem to find any further information at present but rumour has it that it will be redeveloped into housing of some sort.

 The Red lion, Halvergate